QPI 2020 National Virtual Conference Sessions

 Following the QPI principle that every child needs excellent parenting every day requires QPI sites to commit to reducing use of congregate care, closing shelters, and prioritizing stability.
 Join this session to discuss relationship-based approaches to ensuring youth live in families, ensuring good placement matches for youth, and cultivating the relationships and shared agreements that create stability.

-Strategic Communications: Developing Messages, Working with Media and Reaching Your Community (Coming Soon)
+Strategic Communications: Developing Messages, Working with Media and Reaching Your Community (Now Playing!)

 Facilitated By: Kathy Bonk